 - Notifying specific team members or entire teams when a project status changes.

-- Sending automatic updates to your clients when a task is complete.
+- Sending automatic updates to your customers when a task is complete.

-- Recurring reminders to notify your clients of upcoming meetings with their project manager.
+- Recurring reminders to notify your customers of upcoming meetings with their project manager.

 - New tasks can receive personnel assignments, due dates, and status based on certain criteria.